-Although gender- and power-based violence has historically been framed as a “women’s issue,” we recognize that violence affects all of us - and in order to change our culture, we must take a holistic public health approach.
+Although gender- and power-based violence has historically been framed as a “women’s issue,” we must recognize that violence affects all of us - and in order to change our culture, we must take a holistic public health approach.

 At Safer we take a primary prevention response to violence.
 We believe that violence is not inevitable, and we have the ability (and responsibility!) to educate ourselves and our communities to prevent harm from occurring.
-For wrap-around holistic advocacy, we still provide resources in secondary and tertiary prevention, such as crisis counseling and advocacy.
+For wrap-around holistic advocacy, we additionally provide resources in secondary and tertiary prevention, such as crisis counseling and advocacy.

 So... what do we do?